-The physical changes for females during puberty experience are marked by the following features of growth:
+The physical changes for females during puberty experience are marked by the following features of growth (1):

 - Puberty in girls is marked by the start of the menstruation cycle, commonly referred to as periods.

 - Hair growth in the pubic area and the armpits are also observed.
-The normal cycle of hair growth that is seen in adults is reached by the average age of 14 years.
+The growth of pubic hair may be the first sign of puberty in some girls.

 Physical Changes In Boys During Puberty:

 The physical changes during puberty for males that occur are different in a number of ways.
-The developments that a boy undergoes during adolescence are:
+The developments that a boy undergoes during adolescence are (4):

 - In boys, the scrotum and the testicles start to grow when they reach puberty.

-- The penis also increase in length and reaches the proper adult size and shape by the age of 17 or 18.
+- The penis also increases in length and reaches the proper adult size and shape by the age of 17 or 18 (5).

-- There is a hair growth observed in the pubis area, armpits as well as the chest and the face.
-This usually starts around the age of 12; by the time the boy reaches 18 years of age, the pattern of hair growth resembles those of adults.
+- Facial hair, as well as hair growth in the pubis area, armpits, and chest, have been observed.
+This usually starts around the age of 12; by the time the boy reaches 18 years, the pattern of body hair growth resembles those of adults.

 - The growth spurt starts at about 13 years and continues on to about 18 years of age.
-After that, the growth slows down.
+After that, the growth slows down (3).

-- Another physical change that is observed in adolescent boys is the change in their voices.
+- Adolescent boys commonly experience voice changes as a part of their physical transformation.
 Their vocal cords grow and as a result, the voice pitch changes into a heavier tone.

 How To Help An Adolescent To Cope With The Changes?

-It is important to keep in mind that though the physical development in adolescence is very rapid, the mental faculties are still in the developmental stage.
+- It is important to remember that though the physical development in adolescence is rapid, the mental faculties are still in the developmental stage.